ooraini/kubernetes.adm/docs/docsite/rst/requirments.rst

     jsonpatch
     kubernetes

-By default, they will be installed on all the control plane nodes.
+By default, they will be installed on all the control plane nodes by the ``prepare`` role.